kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

 This allows users to be fully flexible in regard to when and how to initialize their module.

 ### **.spec.modules[].remoteModuleTemplateRef**
-The `remoteModuleTemplateRef` flag allows the users to have their ModuleTemplate fetched from the SKR cluster instead of the control-plane.
+The `remoteModuleTemplateRef` flag allows the users to have their ModuleTemplate CR fetched from the SKR cluster instead of Kyma Control Plane (KCP).
 It should be the reference (FQDN, Namespace/Name, or module name label) to the ModuleTemplate CR.
 If not specified, the ModuleTemplate CR is fetched from the KCP cluster.

 ### **.status.state**